NZR C class (1873): Numbering

 The class was numbered between C 1 and C 577.
 Numbering was often illogical, and locomotives changed numbers multiple times, partly because the railway network consisted of many isolated sections using different numbering schemes.
 As the class was used all around the country, from the Kumeu-Riverhead Section north of Auckland to the under-construction Seddonville Branch in Westland, they acquired a range of numbers.
 Sometimes a locomotive on one section would have the same number as a locomotive on another, or when a locomotive was transferred to a new section it received a new number in line with that section's numbering scheme.
 When standard nationwide numbering was introduced, numbers were modified again.

 Withdrawal and preservation

 By the start of the 20th century, some of the class, too small for the national network, had been sold to operators of private industrial lines.
 By the early 1920s, all had been sold, and many were used on industrial lines and bush tramways for many decades.
 Their small size was a considerable asset, and C 132 survived long enough to be saved for preservation.
 It operated on the Silver Stream Railway until December 2008 when it was taken out of service for a major overhaul.
-Another C was recovered in 1993, from where it had been dumped in the Buller Gorge, Westland and is with the Westport Railway Preservation Society, whose goal is to return it to operating condition.
+Another C, Dübs 803, was recovered in 1993, from where it had been dumped in the Buller Gorge, Westland and was with the Westport Railway Preservation Society, whose goal was to return it to operating condition.
+It was moved from Westport to the National Railway Museum of New Zealand in 2024.